 This is when the door opens but only halfway.
 You can try the above remedy but if the issue persists, you can do a manual reset.

 It is advised that you detach the battery first to avoid surprises.
 Then, close all the doors before reinstalling the battery back.
-As you plug it back, the negative terminal goes before the positive terminal.
-This should reset the battery.

 Now, turn the car ON from the cockpit and turn the toggle switch OFF.
 It is located near the steering wheel.
 Press the slide door’s power buttons for a few seconds-the doors should close now but if they still don’t, you’ll need to reset the switch.